sentora/sentora-core/README.md

 ##Downloading Sentora

-To use Sentora in a production enviroment we recommend you use our automated installers which also take care of the installation of not only Sentora but also Apache, PHP, MySQL, BIND, ProFTPd etc.
+To use Sentora in a production environment we recommend you use our automated installers which also take care of the installation of not only Sentora but also Apache, PHP, MySQL, BIND, ProFTPd etc.

 To download Sentora please use the links found on [our download page](http://sentora.org/download/).

 ##License agreement

-Sentora is licensed under the GNU GENERAL PUBLIC LICENSE (GPL v3) you can view a copy of this license either by opening the LICENSE file in the root of this folder or by visiting:- http://www.gnu.org/copyleft/gpl.html
+Sentora is licensed under the [GNU GENERAL PUBLIC LICENSE (GPL v3)](LICENSE.md) a copy of this license is provided.

 ##Getting support